Saigesp/aws-developer-cert/EC2.md

             - **Spot Instance Interruption**: When Amazon terminates your instance.
     - **Dedicated Host**:
         - Instance it's not shaded with other customer's VMs, but may be in a different machine.
+        - Dedicated Host can be shared with other accounts within an AWS Organisation or an account outside AWS Organisation.
+When a Dedicated Host is shared, the owner is responsible for managing the Dedicated Host while consumers can manage the Instance they have launched on this Dedicated Host.
     - **Dedicated Instance**:
         - Instance it's not shader with other customer's VMs, and always will be running in the same machine.
         - Useful when using hardware licensing.